felis/USB_Host_Shield_2.0/README.md

 Now you should be able to go open all the examples codes by navigating to "File>Examples>USB\_Host\_Shield\_20" and then select the example you will like to open.

-For more information visit the following site: <http://arduino.cc/en/Guide/Libraries>.
+For more information visit the following sites: <http://arduino.cc/en/Guide/Libraries> and <https://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use>.

 # How to use the library